Sparkle12/Class-Based-Monopoly-OOP-/README.md

 - [ ] Class based Monopoly-like game made in C++ using SFML to create the visual interface.
-- [ ] In it's current state the game is played as a 1v1 against a bot.
+- [ ] In its current state the game is played as a 1v1 against a bot.
 All the usual Monopoly activities are possible like buying properties, building houses, paying rent if you land on an owned property, chance, luxury tax and others.
 - [ ] The behavior of the bot is quite simple, it buys any property it can.
 - [ ] There are 3 available classes right now: Banker, Thief and Mage.
 Each one of them having a unique ability to use